franpanteli/Python-Bootcamp-Module-19-Python-Capstone-Project-3/README.md

 ### Repository Overview

-This repository contains a library of my notes and Jupyter notebooks for the nineteenth module of a Python 'bootcamp'.
+This repository contains a library of my notes and Jupyter notebooks for the nineteenth module of a Python 'bootcamp.'
 This was an in-depth Udemy course with 156 video lectures and exercises, to be completed in a Jupyter environment.
 This repository contains my work for the third (final) capstone project as part of this course.

 ### Course Details
 - **Course URL:** [The Complete Python Bootcamp From Zero to Hero in Python](https://www.udemy.com/course/complete-python-bootcamp/?couponCode=ST18MT62524)